 When Frank Springer topped a rise and looked down on the little village of Cimarron, New Mexico, in February 1873, two things immediately struck him – the snow-covered peaks to the west, and the rolling short grass prairies to the east.

 The 118-year-old Pitchfork Ranch breeds good horses by necessity, because no modern convenience can take their place in rugged terrain.

 When R.A.
 (Rob) Brown Jr.'s grandfather established his Throckmorton, Texas, ranch in 1903, one of the first things he did was to make sure he had some top horses.
-He had been in the cattle business since 1895, and he knew the value of a good cow horse.

 For more than a century, the Barby family has made its living on horseback, herding cattle on the sprawling Bar B Ranch, east of Beaver, Oklahoma.

 The oldest family ranch in Oklahoma doesn't rest on historical markers or tradition.
 Stuart Ranch, carved out of Indian Territory in 1868, is in the midst of a renaissance, a rebirth, thanks to strategic efforts by the Stuart family and ranch personnel.

 Turning back through the pages of Texas horse history, it may be said that in his time, (W.T.
 Waggoner) owned or used most of the great Texas horses of his day.